jackdgds/api_documentation/posts/2020-03-10-welcome-to-jekyll.markdown

 ---
 layout: post
+title:  "Welcome to API docs"

 ---
-See links at left to navigate the API documentation.
+See links at left.